Field extension: Algebraic extension

 A simple extension is algebraic if and only if it is finite.
 This implies that an extension is algebraic if and only if it is the union of its finite subextensions, and that every finite extension is algebraic.

 Every field K has an algebraic closure, which is up to an isomorphism the largest extension field of K which is algebraic over K, and also the smallest extension field such that every polynomial with coefficients in K has a root in it.
 For example, $\Complex$ is an algebraic closure of $\R$, but not an algebraic closure of $\Q$, as it is not algebraic over $\Q$ (for example π is not algebraic over $\Q$).

 Transcendental extension

-See transcendence degree for examples and more extensive discussion of transcendental extensions.